Last updated: 31/5/2020

-I have no clue, but what I know is, I have some advice for to those who support their wives/partners – be there for her, face the boss or the doctor.
+I have no clue, but what I know is, I have some advice for those who support their wives/partners – be there for her, face the boss, or the doctor.
 Make them understand your point of view so that she can be taken seriously!
 Be there!

 I did it for M numerous times to tell you it works!

 For all of you ladies, a word of advice would be, to have a chat with your man.
 He’ll understand and will help you.
 Half of the time he doesn’t know how to.
 Let him know.

 Or offer him these books, so he can get a better idea of endometriosis in more detail, they helped my wife and her friend (follow endometriosis sufferer) greatly with the recovery, pain, and symptoms.

 “The doctor will see you now: recognizing and treating endometriosis” by Tamer Seckin is self-explanatory.
 “Beyond the pill” by Dr. Jolene Brighten is a book that helped her friend get rid of pain and discomfort.
 Both of the ladies found it extremely useful.